vais-ral/CIL-Docs/docs/beamhardening.rst

   quit

-Note that it may be useful to look at the graphs plotted bt this process before using the ``quit`` command, since this disappear when the program stops.
+Note that it may be useful to look at the graphs plotted bt this process before using the ``quit`` command, since these disappear when the program stops.

 If the conda installation method was used then it would be necessary to unzip the test data into a folder, get a command prompt in that folder and type the lines: